Criminals enjoy holiday shopping too, but it’s usually from the trunk of your car.

 2. If you have to, leave gifts and other valuables in your trunk and not on show, but remember to disengage your trunk latch so your trunk cannot be opened from inside the car.

 3. Try not to make multiple trips to your car to drop off your shopping bags.

-4. Try to use safe parking lots with onsite security.
+4. Park in well-lit areas and try to use safe parking lots with onsite security.

 5. Report suspicious activity or behaviour to police.